sniper0110/Turtlebot_arm/README.md

 ### Calibration steps
+Type the following commands in a terminal :

 ```
 roslaunch turtlebot_arm_bringup arm.launch
 roslaunch turtlebot_arm_kinect_calibration calibrate.launch
 ```

-This should detect the checkerboard and pop-up the image shown in the below figure, with the calibration pattern edges overlaid and four points marked on the image.
+This should detect the checkerboard and pop-up the image shown in the figure below, with the calibration pattern edges overlaid and four points marked on the image.

 ![4corners](https://user-images.githubusercontent.com/8482070/34738802-7f5d5df8-f57a-11e7-868b-4e7038adec64.png)

 The next step is to move the edge of the gripper to the four specified points in the order shown in the below figure.
-Again, note that there is one specific edge you are trying to move: if you orient the arm so that the un-actuated side of the gripper is on the left, it will be the bottom left point.
-Make sure that your setup matches the one pictured below.
+Again, note that there is one specific edge you are trying to move, make sure that your setup matches the one pictured below.

 ![img2](https://user-images.githubusercontent.com/22390134/34654008-ab7bb532-f3f5-11e7-824e-781dc92c156e.jpg)

 ## How to change calibration parameters?
 Once the calibration process is finished, a set of parameters will be shown on the terminal.
-If you're just testing your calibration, you can open up a new terminal window, and run the static transform output by the script, an example would be :
+If you're just testing your calibration, you can open up a new terminal window, and run the static transform output by the script on the terminal, an example would be :
 ```
 rosrun tf static_transform_publisher -0.26683 -0.122903 -0.537733 0.5 -0.499602 0.5 0.500398 /arm_base_link /openni_camera 100

 ```
-As long as this command runs, the static_transform_publisher will publish the transform between a frame on theTurtleBot and the kinect frame.
-If you move the physical camera, you will need to recalibrate again.
+As long as this command runs, the static_transform_publisher will publish the transform between a frame on the turtlebot and the kinect frame.
+If you move the physical camera or the arm's base, you will need to recalibrate again.
 Once you are sure that your setup is correctly calibrated, you should add the parameters in the launch file found in `turtlebot_arm_block_manipulation/demo/block_manip_complete.launch`, the last lines of the file show where to add the parameters.
 An example would be :
 ```
 <node pkg="tf" type="static_transform_publisher" name="static_transform_publisher" args="0.552972 0.0311763 1.01794 -0.485351 0.0823443 0.864462 0.101775 /base_link /camera_link 100"/>